 The waitress flushed and then nodded before heading off to comply with the request.
 She returned a minute later with the requested items and departed just as quickly.

 They were receiving stares from fellow restaurant-goers who were evidently marveling at their uniforms and who were intrigued by Fritz’s demeanor.
 A celebration, Fritz had called it.
 In regards to Argo’s development, this was anything but a celebration, but appearances needed to be kept.

 “Why don’t you, Bergmann, and Kleine go get a head start on the food,” Fritz said, addressing Stein who had just concluded his tale of how he’d taken out an entire squadron of Argoans on his own with a normal sniper rifle.
 “I want to hear a story from Wolff now.
 That one about the Aquarians on Zeigenberg Ridge.”

 Gilbert was visibly disgruntled and shrugged his shoulders.
 “It’s not a very interesting story.”

 “Everything is interesting if you know how to make it interesting.”
 Fritz chuckled.
 “Of course, that requires the right skill set.”

 What a douch—

 Werner shook his head, dispelling the thought before it finished.
-Kleine was gazing at him curiously and quickly looked away when Werner made eye contact.
-Ruffling his hair, he quickly departed the table and was followed by Stein and Bergmann.
+Kleine gazed at him curiously and quickly looked away when Werner made eye contact.
+Adjusting his glasses, Kleine quickly departed the table and was followed by Stein and Bergmann.